16 easy ways to get connected

 1. The Concordia app — now at your fingertips

-Students have a new tool at their disposal to access timely and useful information.
-The Concordia app, designed to enhance your university experience, is now available for download.
+Students have a great tool at their disposal to access timely and useful information.
+The Concordia app, designed to enhance your university experience, is available for download from the Google Play Store or the Apple App Store.

 Consult your class schedules, grades and connect to your advisor.
 Access your account balance and Moodle.
 Consult campus maps, track the shuttle bus and stay in the loop with important dates.
 Plus much more...

 2. Concordia’s Wi-Fi